-Alternatives and Options ^a Description Reason(s) for Withdrawal Alternatives Alternative O ptions - Considere ed features that could be incorporated into the alternatives described Option 1 Roundabout Intersections In accordance with the Caltrans Intersection Control Evaluation screening project, an evaluation of yield-controlled roundabouts as a potential method of intersection control was conducted.
-Analysis of two-lane roundabouts was conducted at the proposed SR 237 and US 101 ramp intersections with Mathilda Avenue, and found that two-lane roundabouts with bypass lanes to accommodate the heavy right-turn volumes would not provide adequate capacity at these locations and would operate under congested conditions during peak hours.
-Roundabout intersections cannot be accommodated due to various physical constraints, including right-of-way and property impacts, impacts on light rail transit, proximity of Ross Drive, and reduced storage for queuing vehicles between ramp intersections.
+Alternatives and Options a Description Reason(s) for Withdrawal Alternatives Alternative O ptions - Considered ed features that could be incorporated into the alternatives described Option 1 Roundabout Intersections • In accordance with the Caltrans Intersection Control Evaluation screening project, an evaluation of yield-controlled roundabouts as a potential method of intersection control was conducted.
+Analysis of two-lane roundabouts was conducted at the proposed SR 237 and US 101 ramp intersections with Mathilda Avenue, and found that two-lane roundabouts with bypass lanes to accommodate the heavy right-turn volumes would not provide adequate capacity at these locations and would operate under congested conditions during peak hours. • Roundabout intersections cannot be accommodated due to various physical constraints, including right-of-way and property impacts, impacts on light rail transit, proximity of Ross Drive, and reduced storage for queuing vehicles between ramp intersections.
 A three-lane roundabout is not considered viable either, given the significant right-of-way impacts and potential safety issues entering and exiting a three-lane roundabout.
 Based on this analysis, a roundabout intersection was withdrawn from further consideration at these locations.
 Option 2 Class I Bicycle Facility A continuous Class I trail was considered along the east side of Mathilda Avenue between Ahwanee Way and Innovation Way, in lieu of the Class II bicycle lanes and east sidewalk proposed for the Project.
 The Class I trail option was discussed with the PDT and withdrawn from further consideration for the following reasons: Bicyclists using the Class I trail would need to cross over Mathilda Avenue to connect with existing Class III facilities north and south of the Project limits.
 Experienced bicyclists are anticipated to continue to share the road with traffic rather than cross over to a trail shared with pedestrians.
 There are no planned improvements to extend bicycle facilities north and south of the Project limits.

-^a Alternative 14 (Build Alternative 1) has been carried forward and is evaluated in this document as the proposed Build Alternative.
-Therefore, it is not included in this table.

-^b TSM refers to a set of strategies that largely aim to reduce GHG emissions by reducing congestion, primarily by improving transportation system capacity and efficiency.
-TSM strategies could also address a wide range of other externalities associated with driving such as pedestrian/driver safety, efficiency, congestion, travel time, and driver satisfaction.
-Some TSM strategies are designed to reduce total and systemic congestion and improve system-wide efficiency, while other strategies target particularly problematic areas where improvements could greatly affect congestion, safety, efficiency, and GHG emissions.

-^c Alternative 5 (Build Alternative 2 [Diverging Diamond Interchange or DDI]) was carried forward for further study and later withdrawn from consideration.
+Alternative.
+The b TSM refers to improving trans externalities ass satisfaction.
+So erefore, it is not inclu- a set of strategies that portation system capa- ociated with driving a ne TSM strategies ar has been carried forward and is evaluated in this document as the proposed Build ded in this table. t largely aim to reduce GHG emissions by reducing congestion, primarily by acity and efficiency.
+TSM strategies could also address a wide range of other such as pedestrian/driver safety, efficiency, congestion, travel time, and driver e designed to reduce total and systemic congestion and improve system-wide get particularly problematic areas where improvements could greatly affect congestion, safety, efficiency, and GHG emissions. c Alternative 5 (Build Alternative 2 [Diverging Diamond Interchange or DDI]) was carried forward for further study and later withdrawn from consideration.
 It is described in Appendix E of this document.